 - Cook approximately 50 seconds on 50% power.* Remove from the microwave and sprinkle with the shredded or torn cheese.
 Return to the microwave and cook approximately 50 seconds more on 50% power.
 Take out of the microwave, run a spoon or small rubber spatula around the egg inside the cup and tilt the cup to slide the egg onto your serving plate.

 - How long to cook the egg depends upon your microwave.
 The directions I've given are based up a 1200 watt microwave like the one we have at home.
 I did 60 second intervals on 60% power at my relatives' home, and we could not find the wattage.
 You may want to play around with your first attempt; but, I suggest starting with the 50 seconds at 50% power as per my directions above.

 - I learned years ago from a chef that scrambled eggs or omelettes are actually more fluffy with a little water as opposed to cream or milk.
 Of course, use your preference...I don't know if adding cream or milk might require a little less cooking time.

-- Add other ingredients other than cheese, if you prefer...like chopped tomatoes, cooked and crumbled breakfast meat, mushrooms, chopped sweet peppers, onions, etc.
+- Add additional ingredients other than cheese, if you prefer...like chopped tomatoes, cooked and crumbled breakfast meat, mushrooms, chopped sweet peppers, onions, etc.

 Breakfast Is Ready...

 Enjoy these quick and easy eggs in a cup while traveling, dorm-room cooking or just at home for a delicious breakfast!